Skip to content

 Vue 2 Legacy APIs$set, $delete ...Deprecated in Vue 3Migrate to Vue 3 reactive APIs

-Vue-specific Concepts$parent, $children ...No equivalent in ReactUse Context or Props instead
+Vue-specific Concepts$parent, $children ...No corresponding concepts in ReactUse Context or Props instead

 Complex Reactive UtilitiescustomRef, markRaw ...High implementation complexityImplement manually or use React native solutions